ablestack/reactive-domain-objects/README.md

 # Overview

-reactive-domain-graphs helps make a dumb graph of nested JSON data into a fully reactive graph of smart Domain Model objects.
+reactive-domain-graphs lets you turn a dumb graph of nested JSON data into a fully reactive graph of smart Domain Model objects.
 It supports deeply data-structures (graphs), built-in and custom collection types, and observable Domain Model nodes.
-It tracks previous state, and will only update Domain values that have changed - essentially negating the need for much of the pervasive memoization code often found in downstream consumers, such as React projects.
+It tracks previous state, and will only update Domain values that have changed - essentially negating the need for much of the memoization code often found in downstream consuming code, such as React projects.

 ## Key Features

 - **Automatic synchronization** of a nested Domain Model graph with s JSON data-source
 - **Tracks previous data-source state**, and only updates Domain Model nodes where changes are detected
 - **Configurable equality comparers**, defaulting to optimized deep structural equality checks (handling circular references)
-- **4 milliseconds for a full synchronization** of a medium sized graph in approx (as measured on a 2015 quad-core laptop)
+- **Less than 5 milliseconds for full synchronization** of a medium sized graph in approx (as measured on a 2015 quad-core laptop)
-- **Domain Model nodes support** Public properties, getters/Setters, and Observables, Arrays, Maps, Sets, and custom collection types
+- **Domain Model support** for all build-in structures, including public properties, getters/Setters, Observables, Arrays, Maps, Sets, and custom collection types
 - **A suite of tests**, including performance tests
 - **Deep instrumentation**, with configurable logging levels from Tracing through to Error